The FOTOCAOS project has been divided into three target blocks:

 - Application of resolution of intrinsic kinetic parameters by neural networks.

-The second block, MESOESCALA, targets 4 to 7, brings together optimization and parallelization techniques of simulations.
+The second block, MESOSCALE, targets 4 to 7, brings together optimization and parallelization techniques of simulations.
 The standard parallelization in the Finite Volumes method consists of dividing the geometry and resolving each part independently, sending the values of the interfaces between processes.
 The optimization technologies of this block are not proposed as alternatives, but as complementary, between them and with the original.

 - Multithreaded parallelization using shared memory in cross-field operations.